yogap02/encygamedia/readme.md

 Open CLI ( Terminal ) in this directory and type command `npm i`, that will install the required dependencies, then after the installation done, type command `npm start` this will start the service on you localhost.

-You would find a notification in the console that the service is already running on specific port. ( the default is 3000)
+You would find a notification in the console that the service is already running on specific port. ( the default is 5000)

-You can have the baseUrl of the API in : `http://localhost:3000`
+You can have the baseUrl of the API in : `http://localhost:5000`

+## Running JEST Test

+For running jest test, you only need to state command `npm test`

 ## Suggestion and Follow Up